lutraconsulting/MDAL/docs/source/drivers/driver_summary.rst

      - No
      - No
      - Built-in by default
+   * - :ref:`ADCIRC <driver.adcirc>`
+     - NetCDF outputs from ADCIRC
+     - No
+     - No
+     - Built-in by default
    * - :ref:`DAT <driver.dat>`
      - ASCII or Binary Dataset Files
+     - No
+     - No
+     - Built-in by default
+   * - :ref:`Esri TIN <driver.esri-tin>`
+     - Elevation model as TIN
      - No
      - No
      - Built-in by default